 About this Albania itinerary

 This Albania itinerary follows a slightly unconventional route, starting in Shkoder in the far-north and ending in Korca in Albania’s southeast.
-Fitting with my travel style, it prioritises destinations that highlight culture, history and cuisine, with some nature time as well.
+Fitting with my travel style, it prioritises destinations that highlight culture, history and cuisine with a little bit of nature time as well.

 You’ll notice that there are no beaches on this Albania itinerary.
 If you’re a beach person (and it’s the right season), you can easily slot in a few days on the Albanian Riviera after Gjirokaster.
 At the end of the itinerary, I’ve included more options for extending your stay.